Night mode

 For example, Pixel phones with this feature have Night Sight mode - capturing true-to-life photos by using machine learning and adapting to the various lighting conditions so photos show their natural colours in dim light.

-The new Samsung Galaxy S23 Ultra, Samsung Galaxy S23+ and Samsung Galaxy S23 come with AI-powered Nightography – a range of camera features that allow you to capture crisp, evenly-lit images even in low light.
-Using Adaptive pixel technology, the S23 series camera is designed to let in more light, draw out details, and capture colours that make content pop.
-Nightography is also available on the Samsung Galaxy S22 Ultra, Samsung Galaxy S22+ and Samsung Galaxy S22
+The new Samsung Galaxy S24 5G comes with AI-powered Nightography – a range of camera features that allow you to capture crisp, evenly-lit images even in low light.
+Using Adaptive pixel technology, the S24 series camera is designed to let in more light, draw out details, and capture colours that make content pop.

 These are some of the phones available at Vodafone that can take clearer photos in low light: